 French Market Hot Sauce

-For authentic New Orleans style hot sauce, head over to the French Market District where you’ll find a ton of specialty shops with an extensive inventory of Louisiana-made salsas.
-And, if you’re looking to bring some more mementos home, the market, which has been open for more than 200 years, features two shopping sights, a crafts bazaar and a community flea market, all within a five to 10 minute walk of each other.
+For authentic New Orleans-style hot sauce, head over to the French Market District where you’ll find a ton of specialty shops with an extensive inventory of Louisiana-made salsas.
+And, if you’re looking to bring some more mementos home, the market, which has been open for more than 200 years, features two shopping sites, a crafts bazaar and a community flea market, all within a five- to 10-minute walk of each other.

-Since a trip to New Orleans isn’t complete without the necessary Café Du Monde stop, be sure to grab a bag of beignet mix as well as a can of dark roasted coffee and chicory on your way out.
-The historic coffee shop, which was established in 1862, is open for service 24 hours a day, everyday of the year, except for Christmas Day.
+Since a trip to New Orleans isn’t complete without the necessary Cafe Du Monde stop, be sure to grab a bag of beignet mix as well as a can of dark-roast coffee and chicory on your way out.
+The historic coffee shop, established in 1862, is open for service 24 hours a day, every day of the year, except for Christmas Day.

 Mardi Gras Beads

 It’s no wonder Mardi Gras Beads are included in this list.
 Not only are they a synonym for New Orleans, but they’re also one of the city’s most coveted items because of its ability to invoke a good time.
 The carnival jewelry, which began to be thrown into the crowds during the late 1800s, comes in as many different styles, shapes, colors and designs as one can think of, and can be purchased in every single specialty store in NOLA.